PCF is established. First organizational meeting held at the Howard Johnson’s restaurant in Clearwater.

 PCF receives a new bequest of more than $2 million to support needy Pinellas companion and marine animals.

-Warren J. Bowman establishes a Memorial Scholarship Fund to support Pinellas County high school graduates pursuing careers in law and medicine.
+Selma Graham establishes a Memorial Scholarship Fund in honor of Warren J. Bowman to support Pinellas County high school graduates pursuing careers in law and medicine.

 Tom Bruckman retires from nearly 23 years of service as PCF’s executive director.
 He is succeeded by Julie Scales.

 The Pinellas County Community Foundation shortens its name to the Pinellas Community Foundation.